 1. Do a space test run with the hummingbird feeder and the crate, and decide where the lights have the most space.

 2. Cut two strips of wood the length of the inside of the crate.

 3. Decide how you’ll lay out the lights, figuring out an entry and exit with the Christmas lights.

-You will need the old school Christmas lights that get hot.
+You will need the old school outdoor Christmas lights that get hot.
 LED won’t work.
 An incandescent light bulb will throw heat.

 I started my string of lights from the bottom working up, then across the crate to the other side, then down again, with the string exiting on the bottom corner.